You can find a fortress, trails, and many other things at Migdal Tsedek (Migdal Afek) national park by Rosh Haayin.

 To understand why there is a fortress at this spot and its strategic importance, we need to mention Via Maris.

 Via Maris was an ancient trade route dating from the early Bronze Age, linking Egypt with Syria, Anatolia, and Mesopotamia.
 Via Maris means “way of the sea” in Latin, and this historic road also passed through Israel.
 It runs along the Israeli Mediterranean coast in southern Israel, then passes into Jezreel’s plain and the Jordan valley.

 And if you have read my blog for a while, you are already familiar with Via Maris.
 Each time we visited a place near Via Maris, I mentioned it.
 Here is a partial list of sites along this route: Ashkelon National Park, Ramla, Yarkon National Park – Tel Afek (Antipatris), Tel Megiddo National Park, and Tel Hazor National Park.

 And the reason this trading route passed here is marsh.

 In the past, it was not possible to pass from the southern coastal plain towards the Sharon and northwards due to the marshes that had developed around the river.
 The ancient Via Maris that traversed the country lengthwise had to circumvent the marshes from the east, which is why the region was called the “Afek Passage.”
 The route went along a pass between the mountain and the sources of the Yarkon.
 From ancient times, this passage was a focus for human settlement, which is evidenced by the remains of a settlement at Tel Afek.

-Over time, two fortresses were built on both sides of “Afek Passage.”
-From one side, there was Antipatris (Yarkon National Park – Tel Afek (Antipatris), and from the other Mirabel (also know as Migdal Afek and Migdal Tsedek).
+Over time, two fortresses were built on both sides of the “Afek Passage.”
+On one side, there was Antipatris (Yarkon National Park – Tel Afek (Antipatris), and on the other, Mirabel (also known as Migdal Afek and Migdal Tsedek).